-On the contrary, the sharp reduction in this risk sub-module observed in 2022 appears to be an additional indirect consequence of the rising interest rates.
-This increase leads to a reduction in
+Most of the small increase in this risk sub-module observed in 2023 appears to be an additional indirect consequence of the slightly decreased interest rates.
+All other things being equal, an interest rate decrease leads to

-- both SWE's gross technical provisions and in the reinsurance claim on SWL and - a reduced exposure to SWL's default risk and therefore to a lower capital requirement.
+- an increase in both SWE's gross technical provisions and in the reinsurance claim on SWL and - a greater exposure to SWL's default risk and therefore to a higher capital requirement.